 - Out of Date Software

 Software that is out of date or in need of an update poses significant security risks for those who continue to use it.
-Ransomware designers can take advantage of known bugs and unpatched security holes through which a virus can be implanted and propagated.
+Ransomware designers exploit known bugs and unpatched security holes to implant and spread viruses.

-In the well-known case of the “WannaCry” worldwide ransomware attack in May 2017, a vulnerability within an outdated Windows operating system being used by the National Security Agency (NSA) was used to infect machines exposed to a local network, resulting in billions of dollars in damages.²
+In the well-known case of the “WannaCry” worldwide ransomware attack in May 2017, attackers exploited a vulnerability in an outdated Windows operating system used by the National Security Agency (NSA) to infect machines on a local network, causing billions of dollars in damages.²

 - Infected Software